 The home is where the heart is.
 Feng shui can revitalize your living space so that recovery and healing can take root and blossom.
 By applying this ancient practice to your environment, anxiety and emotional unrest can be eased.
-Every little step matters when it comes to recovery, so I urge you to put these concepts into practice and heal with Feng Shui.
+Every little step matters when it comes to recovery, so I urge you to put these concepts into practice to start healing with feng shui.

 What is Feng Shui?